andraugust/andraugust.github.io/notebook/neuroev.md

 <br />

 One of the challenges of using neural nets to control AI agents is the absence of a suitable learning algorithm.
-Backpropagation---the de-facto NN learning algorithm---works well for classification in-part because ground truth is available for each input, and the stadard error functions are differentiable.
-In many AI contexts, however, feedback doesn't exist until the end of a long sequence of actions, the objective function isn't differentiable (as will definitely be the case in the example here).
+Backpropagation---the de-facto NN learning algorithm---works well for classification partly because ground truth is available for each input and objective functions are differentiable, but in many AI contexts feedback doesn't exist until the end of a long sequence of actions, and objective functions aren't differentiable (and probably can't even be written down explicitly), so packprop doesn't work.

 Learning, however, is an optimization task, so any optimization algorithm is candidate to be a learner.
-In this post I use a <em>genetic algorithm</em> to learn good neural net weights despite the absence of instant-by-instant feedback.
+In this post I use a <em>genetic algorithm</em> to learn good neural net weights despite the absence of instant-by-instant feedback or a differentiable objective function.

 ## Artificial Life: The Setting